 Ask yourself some key questions.
 Are you both prepared for this financial commitment?
 Is this a better option than just adding an authorised user?
 Do both borrowers have an agreement on how the card will be used?

 If you do your research and crunch the numbers, you can find the right joint credit card for your situation.
 Finally, don’t be afraid to talk to someone before taking this step.
-At Debt Busters, we have over a decade of experience helping Aussies gain control of their finances and credit.
+At Debt Busters, we have over 15 years of experience helping Aussies gain control of their finances and credit.
 You should always review your options before taking on more debt than you can afford.
 Contact our friendly experts today on 1300 368 322 to get started.